-- 4.2.1 Species recorded in each of the sections (SOV and Quadrats) are presented in Table 7 and Table 9. - 4.2.2 Table 16 provides a list of key bird species that were recorded within each Quadrat or SOV.
-Where a key bird species was recorded as an incidental sighting only (marked with an asterisk in the text) it has been assigned to the appropriate Quadrat or SOV.
-Incidental sightings without grid references have not been included in the evaluation below as the information could not be identified with a particular SOV or Quadrat.
+- 4.2.1 Species recorded in each of the sections (SOV and Quadrats) are presented in Table 8 and Table 10. - Table 17 provides a list of key bird species that were recorded within each Quadrat or SOV.
+Where a key bird species was recorded as an incidental sighting only (marked with an asterisk in the text), it has been assigned to the appropriate Quadrat or SOV.
+Incidental sightings without grid references have not been included in the evaluation below as the information could not be identified with a particular SOV or Quadrat. - 4.2.3 All SOVs/Quadrats were subject to three breeding bird surveys and therefore the evaluations below are considered to provide an accurate assessment of their ecological value for breeding birds.